ansonl/ansonl.github.io/_drafts/2021-10-30-keep-using-adobe-cs-os-x.md

 .\VBoxManage setextradata "VMNAME" "VBoxInternal/Devices/efi/0/Config/DmiBoardProduct" "Iloveapple" .\VBoxManage setextradata "VMNAME" "VBoxInternal/Devices/smc/0/Config/DeviceKey" "ourhardworkbythesewordsguardedpleasedontsteal(c)AppleComputerInc"
 VBoxManage setextradata "VMNAME" "VBoxInternal/Devices/smc/0/Config/GetKeyFromRealSMC" 1

 .\VBoxManage setextradata "VMNAME" VBoxInternal2/EfiGraphicsResolution 1920x1080
 ```

+The last command sets the resolution to 1920x1080.
+I tried 4K 3840x2160 resolution but the lag was too great with the simulated VBox graphics controller.

+8. Start your virtual machine.

+9. If you have a 4K display and are using 1080p resolution for the virtual machine, scale the display with View > Virtual Screen 1 > Scale to 200% which will make each pixel in the virtual machine appear twice as large on the host display.
+It's not real scaling but it's the best solution I've found so far.